1913 Superclásico: Match

-Boca Juniors scored her only goal in the 70th minute by Marcos Mayer.
+Boca Juniors scored his only goal in the 70th minute by Marcos Mayer.
 In the 75th minute, River Plate started an attacking play, in which Boca Juniors goalkeeper Juan Virtú Bidone successfully intercepted the ball.
 However, after that, a discussion started in the goal that escalated into a fight between the Boca Juniors players and the River Plate players, which also spread to the spectators with some fans starting a fight in the stands.

 This fight got Antonio Ameal Pereyra expelled and the two teams ended the match with ten men.